SteveBarnett/human-centred/_posts/2021-12-12-comparing-web-accessibility-and-console-game-accessibility.md

 ## What do games do that the web does too?

-Many of the things that games and the web both do are handled on the web by the Operating System (Windows, Mac OS, or Linux), the Browser (most often Chrome, Edge, or Firefox), or the Assistive Technology (like a screen reader or magnification tool).
+Many of the things that games and the web both do the Operating System (Windows, Mac OS, or Linux), the Browser (most often Chrome, Edge, or Firefox), or the Assistive Technology (like a screen reader or magnification tool) handle on the web.

 ### Controller options